Young people enjoy a meal around a table in an urban backyard.

 There are a few ways to destroy a metal credit card:

 • Mail the card back.
-One easy way to destroy your metal card is to call the credit card company and request a pre-paid return envelope.
+One way to get rid your metal card is to call the credit card company and request a pre-paid return envelope.
 You can use the envelope to return the metal card to the card issuer.
 They’ll destroy the card and dispose of it securely.

 • Bring the card in.
 If you don’t want to mail the card, you could bring the metal card to one of the card issuers’ branch locations.
 They may be able to destroy the metal credit card on-site, or securely mail it to the right location for you.